susan-z/susan-z.github.io/projects/SeniorDesign.md

 ---
 # Senior Design

-This capstone design project course is intended for teams to design and test complex mechanical systems that address a societal or consumer need.
+This capstone design project is intended for teams to design and test complex mechanical systems that address a societal or consumer need.
 Each project is approved by the instructor and a faculty advisor.
-Topics treated in the course include project planning, prototyping, patent and library searches, intellectual property, ethics, and technical writing and presentations.
+The following is the first semester progress of my Mechanical Engineering and Applied Mechanics Senior Design project, FlipSide.

 # FlipSide: Pixelated Design Board

 ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/prototype1.png?raw=true) | ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/prototype2.png?raw=true)
 :-----------:|:-----------:
 Prototype CAD, front view | Isometric view